shotgunsoftware/developer.shotgunsoftware.com/docs/en/toolkit/learning-resources/developer-guides/part-6-find-latest-version.md

 current_engine.ensure_folder_exists(publish_path)
 ```

-The next and final step is to register the path as a published file.
+The next step is to [register the path as a published file](./part-7-registering-publish.md).